deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/database/mssql-configuration.md

 stable version of the SQL Server database engine.
 In order to provide backward compatibility with earlier SQL Server versions, the Azure SQL products utilize the *Database Compatibility Level* setting.

-## Azure SQL compatibility levels supported by Camunda
+## Azure SQL compatibility levels supported by Flowave

 Microsoft associates each SQL Server version with a *Database Compatibility Level*.
 You can find a table of the SQL Server versions, and their associated compatibility level values [at the Microsoft *Alter Compatibility Level* page](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-ver15#arguments).

-Camunda supports the *Database Compatibility Level* values of the currently supported Microsoft SQL Server versions documented in our [Supported Database Products section]({{< ref "/introduction/supported-environments.md#supported-database-products" >}}).
+Flowave supports the *Database Compatibility Level* values of the currently supported Microsoft SQL Server versions documented in our [Supported Database Products section]({{< ref "/introduction/supported-environments.md#supported-database-products" >}}).

 ## Configuring a database on Azure SQL